SandyDevOpsStuffs/Carshowroom_frontend/README.md

 ## Repository Structure
 - `Dockerfile`: Defines the steps to build the Docker image for the application.
-- `docker-compose.yml`: Used to run the application locally in a containerized environment.
 - `Jenkinsfile`: Defines the CI/CD pipeline stages and steps.
-- `k8s/`: Contains Kubernetes manifests for deploying the application on a Kubernetes cluster using Argo CD.
+- `manifests/`: Contains Kubernetes manifests for deploying the application on a Kubernetes cluster using Argo CD.

 ## Steps to Run Locally
 1. **Clone the repository:**